Gil Kalai: Recognition

-Kalai was the winner of the 2012 Rothschild Prize in mathematics.
+Kalai was the recipient of the Pólya Prize in 1992, the Erdős Prize of the Israel Mathematical Society in 1993, and the Fulkerson Prize in 1994.
+He was also the winner of the 2012 Rothschild Prize in mathematics.
 He was named to the 2023 class of Fellows of the American Mathematical Society, "for contributions to combinatorics, convexity, and their applications, as well as to the exposition and communication of mathematics".